colindean/talks/_drafts_and_notes/codeandsupply_comp_survey_2022_engine/presentation.md

 ::: notes

+COLIN:

 The goal is to help C&S members and friends share information so they can make better decisions about their careers.
 To date, dozens of people have told us how our report has helped them get pay bumps or negotiate better pay when changing jobs.
-I myself have cited it in negotiation twice.
+I myself have cited it in negotiation twice, one time netting a 35% increase in base salary, and the other time, netting almost 100,000 dollars in short and long-term incentives.

 :::